 This video shows how to make regular Crazy Dough.
 Just replace the ingredients in the video with ingredients for Gluten-Free Crazy Dough from the recipe below.

-A QUESTION for my readers who successfully made Gluten-Free Crazy Dough: What type of GF flour did you use?
+A QUESTION for my readers who successfully made Gluten-Free Crazy Dough: What type of gluten-free flour blend did you use?

 Some of the readers’ answers: